GP Training

 The practice has been computerised since 1992.
 Several upgrades have been necessary over the years and we now consider ourselves to be one of the more progressive practices in IT.

-We have a high speed network of 40 PCs running Windows 7.
+We have a high speed network of 80 PCs running Windows.
 As a result, all consulting rooms have word-processing, spreadsheet and database facilities and twin-bin laser printers.
 We also have full high-speed NHSNet access from the consulting room PCs, including email and access to the internet.
+Where appropriate laptops are available for remote working having learned a great deal from COVID and realising family commitments are different.

-Our clinical software is EMIS with electronic appointments, pathology links, a clinical record based on Read-codes and including DXS and ScriptSwitch (a prescribing support system), full search and report facilities, and a clinical audit module.
+Our clinical software is EMIS with electronic appointments, pathology links, a clinical record based on Read-codes and including Accurx, Ardens and ScriptSwitch (a prescribing support system), full search and report facilities, and a clinical audit module.

 Partners’ Special Interests